ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 * Drag a movie file from the Finder into the [Overlays Window](#managing-your-overlays).
 * Select <samp>New Animated Overlay</samp> in the <samp>Overlays</samp> menu at the top of your display.
-* Click the {% inlineicon addmovie 50 inverted %}New Animated Overlay Button{% endinlineicon %} button at the bottom the [Overlays Window](#managing-your-overlays).
+* Click the {% inlineicon addmovie 50 inverted %}New Animated Overlay Button{% endinlineicon %} button at the bottom of the [Overlays Window](#managing-your-overlays).
 * Type <kbd>shift</kbd><kbd>option</kbd><kbd>⌘</kbd><kbd>O</kbd> while in the Main Window.
 A File Selection Sheet will appear, allowing you to find and select a movie file.

 #### Animated Overlay Playback Options

 To pause or play an animated overlay, place your cursor in the middle of the Overlay, and you'll see a small movie player bar show up, with a play/pause button, scrub bar and an options menu. {% inlineicon scrubbar 100 %}Scrub Bar{% endinlineicon %} Click the tiny down arrow to find the Options menu.
 Options include <samp>Auto-Play</samp>, <samp>Loop</samp>, and options to hide the overlay when finished with playback.

 By default, animated overlays will start playing from the beginning.
-If you'd prefer the animation start from where you left off previously, choose <samp>Start From Last Location</samp> from the player bar's menu.
+If you'd prefer the animation to start from where you left off previously, choose <samp>Start From Last Location</samp> from the player bar's menu.

 #### Green Screen and Blue Screen Blend Modes